Vance Thompson: Biography

 The son of a Pittsburgh pastor and brother of Maud Thompson, he was educated at Princeton University and graduated in 1883.
-He later studied in Germany, and worked as a dramatic critic in New York City from 1890 to 1897.In 1890, he was married to stage actress and novelist Lillian Spencer.
+He later studied in Germany, and worked as a dramatic critic in New York City from 1890 to 1897.
+In 1890, he was married to stage actress and novelist Lillian Spencer.
 Like fellow-aesthete and good friend James Huneker, he helped bring fin-de-siècle French authors to the attention of the American public.
 He also wrote a study on the ego entitled the Ego Book: a Book of Selfish Ideals (1914).
 A study of French authors with ties to the Symbolist movement was published in 1913, entitled French Portraits: Being Appreciations of the Writers of Young France.
 From 1895 to 1899, he co-edited the periodical M'lle New York with Huneker.
 Described as "a highly idiosyncratic blend of serious analyses and presentations of European Symbolist literature and thought with buffoonery and incessant anti-philistinism", it quickly became a manifesto for their cultural ideals.

+He died in Nice, France on June 5, 1925.